 Do you know that a missing tooth can do more harm than affect your smile?
 They tend to change your jawbone, face shape, and oral health over time.
 If you are to consider restoration, it’s vital to understand these hidden consequences and how modern solutions like full mouth dental implants can help protect your structure.
 Even when you compare traditional dentures to advanced implants, you will see why many people in Colorado and beyond turn to dental implant specialists for a more permanent solution.
+In this article, we will delve into how missing teeth can affect your jawbone and facial structure, leading to facial sagging and bone loss.
+Then you will find out how dental implants prevent or even reverse these changes.

 What Happens When You Lose a Tooth: The Chain Reaction